-At Gade Valley, we pride ourselves on preparing children, in the best possible way, for their next step in education.
+At Gade Valley, we pride ourselves on preparing our pupils, in the best possible way, for their next step in education.
 Maths – as a subject – is at the forefront of this.
-We believe that children should have the opportunity to master mathematical concepts which will help them throughout their education and in their lives beyond school.
+We believe that pupils should have the opportunity to master mathematical concepts which will help them throughout their education and in their lives beyond school.

 We aim to achieve this by:

 As Maths is so important, we teach it in two discrete sessions each day.
-The first forty minute session is focused on teaching new skills : at Gade Valley we believe that children need to have a secure understanding of the core methods of Maths before they can move on to applying them in different contexts.
+The first forty minute session is focused on teaching new skills : at Gade Valley we believe that pupils need to have a secure understanding of the core methods of Maths before they can move on to applying them in different contexts.
 In order to ensure effective progression and coverage throughout the school, we use the the excellent Abacus Maths scheme to structure the sequence of learning in these lessons.
-This year, we have taken the decision (due to the ongoing pandemic) to adjust the sequence of learning to initially focus on key arithmetic skills.
-The changes we have made reflect the needs of our children and are specific to each class.
-We believe that these changes will ultimately enable our children to not only close gaps in their learning, but, will also result in them making rapid and sustained progress over the course of this academic year.
+Teachers also make use of a wide range of resources which they use to scaffold learning and to support pupils.
+For example, Base 10, number squares, number lines, number frames, 2D and 3D shapes and place value cards.

 The second session of each day is ‘Take 5’.
 Teachers strategically choose a maximum of five key mathematical concepts for their pupils to revise and revisit.
 The learning in these sessions is based on ‘non-negotiables’ which all pupils are required to be able to achieve by the end of each academic year.
 These sessions are fast-paced and fun!